NatashaBishop/real-time-chat-golang/README.md

-# Forum with chat in Golang and JS
+# Forum with chat in Golang and JS: a single page application with Gorilla Websockets and JS Websockets.
 ## Objectives

     Single Page Application